As stated previously, the purpose of this site is not to talk people into getting out of the military – far from it.

 Making the decision to get out was one of the hardest decisions I have ever made and may be the most important in my life.

-You see the path ahead if you stay in the service.
+You can see the path ahead if you stay in the service.
 It is all laid out for you.
 Just look up any standard career timelines and you can predict the future to an extent.

 Guaranteed income, insurance – health care alone is one reason many people decide to stay in, especially when you have 3+ dismounts and a spouse who doesn’t work.

 You do your time and meet the gates of the “up or out” requirements and you’re set.

 And meanwhile you are in one of the most noble professions, the Profession of Arms.

 Where you live with purpose and discipline alongside your brothers and sisters.